 - 1. Authorized sole-source purchases (see below). - 2.
-Authorized emergency expenditures (see below). - 4.
+Authorized emergency expenditures (see below). - 3.
+Purchases from instrumentalities created by two (2) or more cooperating governments, such as, but not limited to those established pursuant to T.C.A. § 12-9-101, et seq. - 4.
 Purchases from non-profit corporations whose purpose or one of whose purposes is to provide products and services specifically to municipalities, as provided in T.C.A. § 6-56-302. - 5.
-Purchases, leases or lease-purchases of real property, as provided in T.C.A. § by City ordinance and state law. - 6.
-Purchases, leases, or lease-purchases of used or secondhand articles consisting of goods, equipment, materials, supplies, or commodities, pursuant to as provided in T.C.A. § 12-3-1202. - 7.
-Purchases through other units of government, as provided in the Municipal Purchasing Law of 1983, as may be amended from time to time T.C.A. § 12-3-1203(a) and 12-3-1203(c). - 8.
-Purchases directed through or in conjunction with the pursuant to State Tennessee Department of General Services statewide contracts authorized for use by Tennessee local governments. - 9.
+Purchases, leases or lease-purchases of real property, as provided by City ordinance and state law. - 6.
+Purchases, leases, or lease-purchases of used or secondhand articles consisting of goods, equipment, materials, supplies, or commodities, as provided in T.C.A. § 12-3-1202. - 7.
+Purchases through of supplies, goods, equipment (except new or unused motor vehicles, unless the motor vehicles are manufactured for a special purpose as defined in § 12-3-1208) and/or services (except any transportation infrastructure project, including, but not limited to, projects for the construction or improvement of streets, highways, bridges, tunnels, or any roadway related facility), pricing for which has been established by other units of Tennessee local government, as provided in T.C.A. § 12-3-1203(a) and 12-3-1203(c). - 8.
+Purchases pursuant to Tennessee Department of General Services statewide contracts authorized for use by Tennessee local governments. - 9.
 Purchases from Tennessee Rehabilitative Initiative in Correction (TRICOR). - 10.
 Professional service contracts, as provided in T.C.A. § 12-3-1209. - 11.
 Other professional services, including actuarial, architectural design, financial and compliance audit, engineering design, financial advisory, legal counsel and medical. - 12.
 Tort liability insurance, as provided in T.C.A. § 29-20-407. - 13.
 Purchase of fuels, fuel products or perishable commodities. - 14.
 Purchases based on contracts established by a cooperative purchasing arrangement recognized by the City pursuant to Resolution No. 2009-50, as provided in T.C.A. § 12-3-1205. - 15.
-Purchases based on contracts established by the United States General Services Administration (GSA) and authorized by GSA for use by US local governments. - 13.16.
+Purchases based on contracts established by the United States General Services Administration (GSA) and authorized by GSA for use by US local governments. - 16.
 Other arrangements and methods pursuant to Tennessee and/or federal law.